8 Ways to Stop Calorie Counting Obsessively

-What Can I do Instead of Counting Calories?
+What Can I do Instead of Calorie Counting?

 1. Delete those calorie counting apps and get in touch with your inner hunger!

-You won’t stop obsessively counting calories if you don’t stop logging and tracking them.
-It’s easy to get hooked on the apps on your phone, smart watch, tablet, and computer.
-Take some time to delete anything that might trigger you to track your calories.
-The only way to accurately know how much food is enough for your body is by listening to it!
+The best way to stop calorie counting is to delete the methods by which you calculate.
+It’s easy to get hooked on apps now that they are widely available on your phone, smart watch, tablet, and computer.
+It takes a lot of time to measure and input each individual ingredient of a meal.
+Deleting these apps will greatly increase your time for other things that you enjoy!
+Remember, the only way to accurately know how much food is enough for your body is by listening to it!

 Try this: Download the Peace with Food app.
 If apps are your thing, this one allows you to receive “be present” reminders throughout the day.
 You can check in with your own hunger and fullness; check in at the beginning and end of each meal to recognize physical satiety; and discover your body’s own unique rhythms.

-This is controversial according to the health and wellness industry.
-But how many times have you let the number on the scale determine your mood?
-When we solely focus on weight as an indicator of moral value, we set ourselves up for failure when that number fluctuates (as it should!
-That is normal for human bodies).
+How many times have you let the number on the scale determine your mood or worth?
+When we solely focus on weight as an indicator of moral value, we set ourselves up for failure when that number fluctuates (which is normal and natural!).
 Overall health is far more complex than the number on the scale.
 Meanwhile obsessing over this “magic” number can negatively impact your mental and social wellbeing.

-Try this: Physically throw out (or donate) your scale and/or hand it over to a support person so you are not tempted to use it; At the doctor’s office, ask either for a blind weight or ask NOT to be weighed at all; Find a weight neutral or HAES (heath at every size) healthcare provider that does not use weight as a biomarker for health.
+Try this: Physically throw out (or donate) your scale and/or hand it over to a support person so you are not tempted to use it.
+At the doctor’s office, ask either for a blind weight or ask NOT to be weighed at all.
+Find a weight neutral or HAES (heath at every size) provider that does not use weight as a biomarker for health.

 3. Focus on balance in your meals rather than calories.

 It’s so easy to get caught up in counting calories that we miss the importance of a well-balanced plate!
-Instead of fixating on the caloric value, switch your mindset: Focus on ensuring you have all of the food groups present at meals and snacks.
+Instead of fixating on the caloric value, switch your mindset.
+Research has found shifting value from calorie content to nutritional content is beneficial.
+Stopping calorie counting allows you to emphasize having a variety of the food groups present at meals and snacks, as well as making sure that there is ample color on your plate.

 Try this: Focus on incorporating the three most important food groups daily: carbohydrates, proteins, and fats.
 These are what provide our body with the most energy.
 Also work to add color and variety to your plate.
 Focus on adding foods that you actually LIKE…and do not eat something if you don’t genuinely enjoy it!